tomcritchlow/tomcritchlow.github.io/wiki/drafts/2019-12-05-blocking-unblocking-clients.md

 The trick is not to get new capacities off the ground from a standing start but to interrupt routines to get new capacities built “in-flow” of existing teams and workflows.

-This “just in time” strategy of hijacking an existing routine in-flow and re-directing some portion of it into a new capacity experiment is way easier than getting a new process kicked off from a standing start.
+This “just in time” strategy of hijacking an existing routines in-flow and re-directing some portion of it into a new capacity experiment is way easier than getting a new process kicked off from a standing start.

 Getting new capacities off the ground from scratch requires a herculean effort and while this is good for the ego complex of the consultant - as they imagine themselves moving mountains and molding the organization like clay - the truth is that our job is not to change the organization but to help the organization change themselves...

 ## Conclusion

-So next time you thirstily look at a client with problems and think about solving things think again - step back and ask yourself if you’re approaching the project with a capacity building mindset.
-Because this is the path to retained consulting clients where you can gain the room, context and connections to co-create strategies and unblock clients.
-Ultimately resulting in the ability to deftly interrupt routines to help clients build new capacities for themselves...
+As I reflect back on the most effective consulting engagements I've worked on it's the ones where I was able to build a strong improv reflex with my client and where we had arrived at a *Yes!
+And...* mindset between us - enabling us to co-creating strategy with little regard for ego.

+And the output?
+Usually the most ordinary of strategies that simply make deliberate movement towards important new capacities.

-Up next in the Yes!
-And… series we look at a new skill consultants need to learn: status switching.
+Up next in the *Yes!
+And…* series we look at a new skill consultants need to learn: status switching.